Definition

 When playing by yourself, it is not necessary to keep score, however, a scoring system could be devised.
 There is no standard way to score the game, and therefore it is up to you how you would like to keep score.

-Popular “events” in the game which can be scored include flipping unturned cards, completing a suit or tableau, removing cards from the board, or drawing cards from the deck.
+Popular “events” in the game that can be scored include flipping unturned cards, completing a suit or tableau, removing cards from the board, or drawing cards from the deck.

-A possible Spider Solitaire hand at the beginning of the game might include the following cards flipped up at the bottom of their stacks:
+A possible scenario at the beginning of the game might include the following cards flipped up at the bottom of their stacks:

 A♥, 4♣, 10♣, J♣, 2♥, 5♦, 5♣, 9♣, 8♣, 7♣, 10♦